 Aided by primary care physicians, endocrinologists, cardiologists, pain psychologists, clinical pharmacists, obesity experts, wellness coaches, pain specialists, and others, our holistic approach to treating chronic conditions has allowed our patients to thrive while learning to manage and improve their overall health.

 Participants achieved an average 7% weight loss, exceeding the CDC’s goal of 5%.

-267 pre-diabetics and diabetics are currently participating in DPP, InStep program, and lifestyle programs
+267 pre-diabetics and diabetics are currently participating in the Diabetes Prevention Program, lnStep Program, and lifestyle programs.

 The National Committee for Quality Assurance (NCQA) rated us 5 out of 5 in both controlling glucose levels and controlling blood pressure for diabetic patients.3